alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 \end{align}
 $$

-Finally in the thesis provides a pseudocode to use.
+In the thesis, they also provides a pseudocode to use.

 ```latex
 goal_pose = y